Priyanshu999/Deep-Learning-Assignment-2/README.md

 - ✅ **Reporting & Visualization**
   - Use **wandb.ai** to log metrics, visualize training curves, filter activations, and generate the final report.
   - Start by cloning the provided wandb report template and populate it throughout the assignment.

+## 📁 Project Structure

+This repository contains two parts — **PartA** and **PartB** — of the Deep Learning assignment/project.
+Each part includes:

+- A Jupyter notebook showcasing model runs, training logs, and results
+- A Python script to train the network from scratch
+- Folder-level README files with detailed training instructions

+---
+DeepLearning-Project/ │ ├── PartA/ │ ├── PartA_notebook.ipynb # Contains model implementation and results │ ├── train_partA.py # Script to train the model │ └── README.md # Instructions for running and training │ ├── PartB/ │ ├── PartB_notebook.ipynb # Contains model implementation and results │ ├── train_partB.py # Script to train the model │ └── README.md # Instructions for running and training │ └── README.md # Main README file (you're here)

+---

+### 🔧 How to Use

+1. Navigate to either `PartA` or `PartB` depending on which part of the assignment you're interested in.
+2. Open the Jupyter notebook (`.ipynb`) to explore pre-recorded model runs and visualizations.
+3. Follow the instructions in the corresponding `README.md` file within each folder to train the model using the provided Python script.

+---

+### 📌 Requirements

+Make sure you have the required Python packages installed.
+You can typically install them using:

 ## Features